Access the weekly Lightning Letter for volunteer opportunities!

 Consider being a Room Parent.
 Creating open communication with parents and teachers is a great way to get to know your teacher, your student peers, and other NPMM families.
 Please note that all items donated to class or holiday parties are not considered a donation for hours.
 Volunteer hours are given to those who plan, prep, serve, or clean up the classroom parties.

-Drop by the Parent/Teacher Volunteer Work station located in the back of the office by Mrs. Cockerhams’ desk at the lower school or outside the volunteer work station at the Upper School.
+Drop by the Parent/Teacher Volunteer Work station located in the back of the office by Mrs. Cockerhams’ desk at the lower school or outside the volunteer work station at the Upper School near Mrs. August's room.
 Teachers will be leaving projects to complete.
 NOTE: It is extremely important to respect teacher deadlines for these projects.